TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

 there will always be situations when a business feature cannot simply be mapped to an existing concept that already implements the standard business pattern.

-One of the basic principles in Rhetos framework it to allow developers to work in a *classic way*, coding the features **directly in C#** or SQL, by using the low-level concepts described in this article (and in [Database objects](Database-objects) for SQL).
+One of the basic principles in Rhetos framework is to allow developers to work in a *classic way*, coding the features **directly in C#** or SQL, by using the low-level concepts described in this article (and in [Database objects](Database-objects) for SQL).